 Ortega’s Mass Man – The Spoiled Child of History

 Who were these revolting masses?
 This was not a literal revolt in the sense of pitchfork-wielding mobs descending on royal palaces.
 Nor were these hordes of disenfranchised and dim-witted workers pushing for revolution.
 This was not a class revolt but a metaphysical one.
 The mass mind is a feature of modernity, a mentality accustomed to the comforts of modern civilization, and it takes for granted a society backed by personal rights and liberties.
 After all, that’s the world we were born into, and our parents too.
-Especially today in the 2020s, though perhaps less so during Ortega’s time, the masses understand no other life than one under some form of liberalism.
+Especially today, though perhaps less so during Ortega’s time, the masses understand no other life than one under some form of liberalism.

 “A world superabundant in possibilities automatically produces deformities, vicious types of human life, which may be brought under the general class, the ‘heir-man,’ of which the ‘aristocrat’ is only one particular case, the spoiled child another, and the mass-man of our time, more fully, more radically, a third.”

 Interestingly, Ortega saw the same spiritual debilitation in modern mass minds that had afflicted the landed aristocracies of yesteryear.
 This is true, even though the mass enjoys all the fruits of modernity and the liberties of liberalism.
-Purposeful work is optional, a life of discipline too.
+Purposeful work is optional, and a life of discipline is too.
 The easier path of lazy consumption and leisure-seeking becomes the default for the masses.

 The Nature of the Mass Man According to Ortega